benwalls04/DBSystemsFinalProject/README.md

    - BALANCE_GP1

 3. Start PHP Server
-   - In your second terminal, navigate to your PHP directory
+   - In your second terminal
    - Run the command:
      ```bash
-     php -S localhost:8080
+     ../php -S localhost:8080
      ```
-     or
+   - Or if your terminal is already in the php directory, run:
      ```bash
-     ./php -S localhost:8080
+     php -S localhost:8080
      ```

 4. Access Application
    - Open your browser
+   - Navigate to: `localhost:8080/index.php`
-   - Navigate to: `localhost:8080/DB_proj/index.php`
+   - Or if you ran the php -S command in the php directory, navigate to: `localhost:8080/DB_proj/index.php`

 # Team Contribution Summary